 Bitumen road to the Balama Project

-The Balama Project is connected by a bitumen road to the Port of Nacala, some 490km south east of the project.
+The Balama Graphite Operation is connected by a bitumen road to the Port of Nacala, some 490km south east of the operation.
 Nacala is a major port in Mozambique and the deepest port in southern Africa.
 There are twin berths for containers with a total length of 395m as well as four berths for bulk traffic with a total length of 600m.
 Balama graphite will be packed into one tonne bags, hauled by road to Nacala and then packed into 20 foot containers for export.
-The Nacala port will be ample for the volumes proposed by the Balama Operation.
+The Nacala port will be ample for the volumes proposed by Balama.
 The port is serviced by major international container carriers.Syrah’s graphite distribution and logistics services have been contracted out to a third party for an initial term of five years (ASX announcement).

 Balama is powered by a 15.4 MW diesel driven power station comprised of seven 2.2MW generators.
 The power station will provide sufficient electricity for Balama to operate independently without any requirement to access grid power.
 Currently, power supply from the main grid remains intermittent.